The best look at the 9/12 Tea Party I've found.

 Fifteen pieces of sushi for under $22.
 And not the flakes of fish some restaurants push in Ohio.
 These were long and thick slabs of fresh fish.
 To give you an idea, the salmon was as long as as the furthest distance I could spread my thumb and forefinger.

-The fight out was as good as it gets.
+The flight out was as good as it gets.
 The first leg to Chicago I spent the entire flight talking with a medical sales manager.
 We soon got into politics and religion and found ourselves in agreement.
-The long leg to Vancouver found me in the seat behind a bulkhead with lots of leg room and an the second empty seat of the trip between me and my traveling stranger.
+The long leg to Vancouver found me in the seat behind a bulkhead with lots of leg room and the second empty seat of the trip between me and my traveling stranger.

 The trip back I was not as fortunate.
 The first leg was full.
 The second leg from Phoenix to Cleveland was delayed an hour.
 With the plane almost fully loaded I had the whole row to myself.
 Then a guy took the window seat.
 The call went out that boarding had ended and we had one of the few empty seats between us on the plane.